 "I'm trying to remember...Was the tank making this much noise last week?"

-This is the kind of feedback that could literally save your aquarium- or even your home!
+This is the kind of feedback that could literally save your aquarium- or even your home life!
 Check those plumbing connections, air and water pumps, impellers, etc. perhaps something just needs a minor adjustment.
 Perhaps something major is about to fail.
 Regardless, this is the kind of feedback that we should never consider "annoying..."

 The fact that others recognized this is a HUGE "tip off!"